ridoansaleh/ridoansaleh/README.md

 - :beach_umbrella: In my free time, i enjoy watching Football, movies and read tech articles

-- :envelope_with_arrow: Want to send a message?
-Reach me via LinkedIn
+- :envelope_with_arrow: Want to send a 'hello'?
+Reach me on LinkedIn